-NATIONAL BUREAU OF ECONOMIC RESEARCH 1050 Massachusetts Avenue Cambridge, MA 02138 September 2023
+NATIONAL BUREAU OF ECONOMIC RESEARCH 1050 Massachusetts Avenue Cambridge, MA 02138 September 2023, revised December 2023

-We thank Flavia Kickinger, Luciano Machado, Leonardo de Oliveira Santos, Fabio Roitman and Mauricio Vidal Franca Schaffer at Brazil's national development bank BNDES and Sergio Mikio Koyama at the Central Bank of Brazil for coordinating and enabling data sharing and access.
+We thank Flávia Kickinger, Luciano Machado, Leonardo de Oliveira Santos, Fábio Roitman and Maurício Vidal França Schaffer at Brazil's national development bank BNDES and Sergio Mikio Koyama at the Central Bank of Brazil for coordinating and enabling data sharing and access.
 We are grateful to Humberto Galluci for superb research assistance and to Mirela Scarabel for excellent support.
 We thank Pete Klenow, Eric Verhoogen, and participants at the following seminars and conferences for feedback: Conference on Firms, Trade and Development (Stanford), FGV Sao Paolo, Ifo Institute, Penn State University, and PUC-Rio de Janeiro.
 We acknowledge with gratitude the W.E.
 Upjohn Institute, the PEDL Initiative at CEPR/DFID, and the Weiss Family Program Fund for generous financial support.
 Any errors are our own.
-The views expressed herein are those of the authors and do not necessarily reflect the views of the Central Bank of Brazil (Banco Central do Brasil).
+The views expressed herein are those of the authors and do not necessarily reflect the views of the Central Bank of Brazil (Banco Central do Brasil) or the National Bureau of Economic Research.